 Example of an aortic valve CT imaging workup for TAVR valve sizing and assessing access routes.
-This patient has an aneurism in the aortic arch.
+This patient has an aneurysm in the aortic arch.
 Image from GE Healthcare.

 As we usher in a new era for treating patients with aortic stenosis, we have been reflecting on the evolution of the technology used for transcatheter aortic valve replacement (TAVR) and the evolution of our collaborative process as a team over years as a center in the PARTNER 3 clinical trial.
-PARTNER 3, which this year showed low-risk patients fared as well or better with TAVR as they did with surgery.
+Data presented in 2019 showed low-risk patients fared as well or better with TAVR as they did with surgery.
 This led to the broader National Coverage Determination (NCD) approved in June 2019, opening Medicare payments to most patients; and changes are coming to society guidelines and U.S. Food and Drug Administration (FDA) guidance, which will bring TAVR to more patients and centers.

 Evolution of the TAVR technology

-Manufacturers rapidly modified valves and the delivery sheaths from generation 1 to 3.
+Manufacturers rapidly modified valves and the delivery sheaths from generation one to three.
 First, delivery catheters became smaller, and the lower profile catheter is less likely to cause vascular injury.
 Valves were also redesigned to have a skirt or a wrap around them, reducing the incidence of paravalvular leak, an Achilles heel of TAVR early on.

 Evolution of the Collaborative Process